Personal Loans

 For people who prefer their banking, including their personal loans, to be handled at a branch rather than entirely online, that’s an option with TD Bank, as there are branches in many states.

-On the other hand, the lender only operates in a handful of states, which can put it out of reach of great loan candidates.
+On the other hand, the lender only operates in a handful of states, which can make it unattainable for great loan candidates.

 Those who do work with TD Bank have the option of choosing their own payment date.